-Special regulations for chamber choir
+Special regulations for orchestra projects:

-Chamber choir projects are credited with ECTS points.
-During each semester, the student is required to participate in chamber choir projects corresponding to up to 3 ECTS.
+Each orchestra project is credited with ECTS points.
+During each semester, the student is required to participate in orchestra projects corresponding to up to 3 ECTS.
+Projects are announced, and scores made available, at least two months in advance.
+Main subject area teachers appoint students for the projects following discussions with the students.

-If the student earns more than 3 ECTS points per semester through chamber choir project participation, the student can opt to use these extra points instead of taking an elective with the same ECTS points.
+If the student earns more than 3 ECTS points per semester through orchestra project participation, the student can opt to use these extra points instead of taking an elective with the same ECTS points.